maria901/Parolin/readme.txt

 Changelog:

+What is new in version 6.0.8  build 005683 Sabado 31 Julho 2021  17:45 codename Ikonen
+First release compiled with -Wextra for safety, minor modifications, notice that the update archive portions of the code is not complete yet.

 What is new in version 5.8.6  build 005661 Sexta  30 Julho 2021  18:45 codename Gabard
 Finished the replacement of the folders for folders based on Cygwin for ease of use, and no more predefined folders that may not exist in your system,